 When you realize something is wrong

 Recently my neighborhood was a victim of violence and bloodshed.
 The details are still being made public, but we know two people are dead and one critically injured.
-The injured victim was airlifted to a nearby hospital and the sad part is our family was busy with dinner and movie watching we did not hear a thing.
+The injured victim was airlifted to a nearby hospital and the sad part is our family was busy with dinner and movie-watching and we didn’t hear a thing.

-It wasn’t until shortly after dinner we noticed the emergency lights from various patrol cars both moving to and posting in various parts of our neighborhood.
-Obviously there is something wrong, now what?
+It wasn’t until shortly after dinner we noticed the emergency lights from various patrol cars both moving and posting in various parts of our neighborhood.
+Obviously there is something wrong.
+Now what?

 The first thing you need to do: secure your loved ones.
 With no information, assume the worse and batten down the hatches.
 It’s much easier to take a few wraps off than to try and ramp up.

 If you don’t carry in your home you might want to rethink your decision.
 Maybe you don’t need to carry your primary carry handgun, but being armed in your home gives you many options not afforded to those unarmed.

 Since I could see a posted patrol car nearby it was my best opportunity to get information.

 Lesson number one: before you leave the safety of your home have a plan.
 I had the family move to a safer part of the house and informed them I was going outside to ask questions.

 I would be right outside and gone for this length of time, if longer I would text them.
 I also told them if something were to go wrong who to contact and lastly to lock the door behind me to keep the house secure.